 - 1. Environmental planning framework and crosscutting methods

-- 2. Landscape conservation
+- 2. Watersheds, aquifers, and wetlands

-- 3. Watersheds, aquifers, and wetlands
+- 3. Landscape conservation

 - 4. Natural hazards and climate change

 - 5. Soils, land resources, and land use

 - 6. Sustainable settlements

 - 7. Adaptive ecosystem management

-The course will also join several classes and field trips with LAA 6382 Environmental Policy taught by Prof. Michael Volk in order to relate environmental planning and policy considerations, and bring planning and design students together to share perspectives and interests.
-Thus, the class starts at 9:00am to overlap with their schedule (and ends at 12:00pm).
+The course will also join several online classes and virtual field trips with LAA 6382 Environmental Policy taught by Prof. Michael Volk in order to relate environmental planning and policy considerations, and bring planning and design students together to share perspectives and interests.
+Thus, if this works for all students, the class will start at 9:00am to overlap with their schedule, and end at 12:00pm.
+We will also have opportunities to interact with the Online MURP students taking the asynchronous online version of the course.